cjhudlin/VOXCommunication-devices/README.md

 ### Mesh based devices for communication and beyond
 **A new generation of scalable and affordable mesh communication.**\
-**Status:** Under development - Prototype ready! (see at bottom for more updates) Feel free to open a discussion under "Discussions" tab for any Q&A
+**Status:** Under development - Prototype ready! (see at bottom for more updates) Feel free to open a discussion under "Issues" tab for any Q&A

 ---